BrutLogic/Post/README.md

 ______________

-So, let's define this AGI `As a function`
+So, let's specify this AGI `As a function`.
+And let's call it `CoderAgent`

 ### CoderAgent part 1: `As a function`